goossens/ObjectTalk/docs-src/tour/about.md

 * Keep the code multi-platform to support reuse and maximum outreach.
 * Don't over-optimize to keep the code readable (so others can learn).
 * End up with something that can be used for simple tasks.
+* Have enough capability to create simple applications like:
+	* Web servers based on a few lines of code.
+	* Cool looking desktop applications including 2D/3D games.

 So I believe (and yes, I might be a little biased), that ObjectTalk is meeting the objectives above and will provide others the ability to